CLI Installation

 Step 1: Retrieve Your Access Token

-1. Visit https://portal.causely.app and log in.
+- Visit https://portal.causely.app and log in.

-3. Click the Details 🗝️ button and copy your access token to use in the next step.
+button and copy your access token to use in the next step.

 Step 2: Install via CLI

-Run the following command by replacing <my_token> with your access token.
+Run the following command by replacing <my_token>

 causely agent install --token <my_token>

-If you have not installed the CLI in your PATH, make sure to run the command from absolute path, for example ~/bin/causely.
+If you have not installed the CLI in your PATH, make sure to run the command from absolute path, for example ~/bin/causely

-This installs Causely agents into the cluster defined by your current kubectx context.
-To specify a custom cluster name, see CLI Options below.
+This installs Causely agents into the cluster defined by your current kubectx

 Step 3: Review Discovery

-You have successfully installed Causely!
 Navigate to https://portal.causely.app to verify your environment has been discovered.
-You should see entities populated in the Topology view.
-As root causes are identified, they will appear in the Diagnose and Prevent menus.
+You should see entities populated in the Topology

 CLI Options

-You can see a complete list of options for customizing the installation by using the --help option.
+You can see a complete list of options for customizing the installation by using the --help

 causely agent --help